Learning that you have a long-term (chronic) illness can bring up many different feelings.

 Feelings and Emotions Over Time

 It takes a lot of energy to manage your chronic illness every day.
 Sometimes, this can affect your outlook and mood.
 Sometimes you may feel very alone.
 This is especially true during times when your illness is harder to manage.

-You may sometimes feel some of the feelings you had when you first got the illness:
+You may sometimes have the feelings you had when you first got the illness:

 - Depressed that you have the illness.
-It feels like life will never be okay again.
+It feels like life will never be OK again.

 - Angry.
 It still seems unfair that you have the illness.